leo-buono/Game-Hardware/README.md

 **Progression:**
    First 3D print has been created and most functions have been programmed and wired.
+  Print Details:
+  Grip Print: ~6 hours; 39g blue PLA
+  Everything else: (printed with a raft) ~6 hours; 42g green PLA

 **Trello (as of Assignment 3):**